LoginRadius/docs/content/guide/enable-force-logout/index.md

 # Force Logout and Remember Me

 Force Logout enables you to expire all active sessions of the consumer account on Password Reset or Change, except the session in which the password has been reset/changed.
-Also, enabling the Remember Me option will keep the customer logged in until the access token expires.
+Also, enabling the Remember Me option will keep the consumer logged in until the access token expires.

 ## Force Logout